 Today I wanted to focus on what moms and daughters can do every day to reduce risk of getting breast cancer.
 Research in this field is still new and growing.
 However, scientists, physicians, and community partners in the Breast Cancer and the Environment Research Program (BCERP) have recommended certain measures that can be taken to hopefully help reduce risk.

 As I have read the information the BCERP I had a realization.
 Even now my daughter may be exposed to harmful things that could possibly increase her risk of breast cancer.
 Further research is needed to determine exactly how environmental factors play into your chance of getting breast cancer.
 But it is never to early to start taking measures to help your children avoid potentially harmful things.
 The BCERP created a mother-daughter toolkit.
 Mothers can use this kit to talk to daughters about steps to take together to reduce risk.

 Ways to Reduce Risk of Breast Cancer

 We still have a long way to go before we have completely conquered breast cancer, but there is some great research being done.
 You can help support that research by taking this short survey.
+When you fill out the survey you will be entered to win one of 5 $100 visa gift cards!
 I took it myself and it only took about 5 minutes.
 It is a simple way to help support breast cancer research during breast cancer awareness month.
 I know we are all busy, but if you think of someone you love suffering from this terrible disease, a quick survey doesn’t seem so hard.
 And it can really help the research team.